-Panama Foundation with Corporation (IBC) Structure
+Panama Foundation & Corporation (IBC) Combination Structure

-A Panama Foundation combined with an International Business Company (aka IBC) is an offshore legal structure wherein a Panama Private Interest Foundation (PPIF) or a Panama Charitable Foundation (PCF) is formed and put in place to act as a shareholder of the IBC.
+A Panama Foundation combined with an International Business Company (IBC) is an offshore legal structure wherein a Panama Private Interest Foundation (PPIF) or a Panama Charitable Foundation (PCF) is formed and put in place to act as a shareholder of the IBC.
 Ownership of the IBC is thereby divested to another legal entity (the Panama foundation).

 In fact, for some it may be appropriate to set up a Panamanian Charitable Foundation that would become the publicly recognized charity to which such donations would flow.
 See Panamanian Charitable Foundation for more information on setting one up as well as its many benefits.